 LLJ 752P.
 Spotted at Imp International August 2012.
 This Caledonian was now back on the road after being off the road for 20 years.
 The car had a low mileage and was slowly being resfubished by it's new owner.
 Great to see another Caledonian on the road.

 PYA 241P.
 Again spotted at Imp International in August 2012.
 This Caledonian was absolutley stunning in every respect.
 A true credit to it's owners.
 Every detail seemed to be to factory specification.
-Could this be the best survivor?
-I met the owner at Imp International 2013 in Perth.
-Great to speak to a fellow Caledonian owner.
+This vehicle has recently been sold in 2017 and is now in Scotland.

 LCU 565P.
 I saw this Caledonian advertised for sale at East Anglia Motor Auctions.
 Nice looking car.